Winning Sales Funnel Stages and Strategy Explained for 2025

 First things first - get to know your potential buyers.
 You can do this in a number of ways, including:

-Once you can determine what interests your buyers, you can then start mapping out their buyer journeys and creating new buyer personas for future prospects.
+Once you know what interests your buyers, you can start mapping out their buyer journeys and creating new buyer personas for future prospects.

 “I only look at accounts that I know are the types of companies we want to be doing business with.”